Skip to main content

 Q1: Why can't I see the Publish button on Vacancy Status?

 • Answer: The Publish button doesn't appear when you're missing required permissions.
-You need both the Vacancy Status menu option and the Volcanic publishing web services enabled in your security profile.
+You need both the Vacancy Status menu option and the website's publishing web services enabled in your security profile.
 Check with your PeopleXD administrator to assign these permissions to your user account.

 Q2: How do I know which application form will be used for a vacancy?